Skip to content

 AAAHighest accessibilitySpecialized sites

 Most organizations aim for WCAG 2.1 AA compliance.
+That’s the sweet spot between effort and coverage.

 <!-- Bad -->